therezor/laravel-transactional-jobs/README.md

 1) Run ```composer require therezor/laravel-transactional-jobs``` in your laravel project root folder

-2) Implement `TheRezor\TransactionalJobs\Contracts\TransactionalJob` to jobs that run in the middle of database transactions
+2) Implement `TheRezor\TransactionalJobs\Contracts\RunAfterTransaction` to jobs that run in the middle of database transactions

 ```php
 <?php